wegenmic/ios-fts-demo/README.md

 ##<a id="how-to-use" name="how-to-use"></a>How to use it

-h3.
-Access the complete functional range via the FTSDocumentHandler Instantiate a Singleton of **FTSDocumentHandler** and you are ready to go crazy.
+**Access the complete functional range via the FTSDocumentHandler**

+Instantiate a Singleton of **FTSDocumentHandler** and you are ready to go crazy.
 Notice that you have to pass a delegate.
 All the calls are asynchronous that will give feedback via their delegate callbacks.